Grand Designs house built entirely of concrete

-Take a look inside the concrete home built using innovative construction methods which featured on the 2018 series of Grand Designs.
+Inside the concrete home built using innovative construction methods which featured on the 2018 series of Grand Designs

 Revisit this concrete house and take in the innovative construction methods involving cutting-edge technologies never used in a self-build home before.